mlberkeley/blog/_posts/2017-2-4-tutorial-3.markdown

 $$ \frac{\partial J}{\partial w^l_{jk}} = a^{l-1}_k \delta^l_j $$

+which is what we want!

+So in conclusion, there are really four main equations in the backpropagation algorithm:

++ An equation to find the delta of the last layer:

+$$ \delta^l_j = \frac{\partial J}{\partial a^l_j} \sigma’(s^l_j) $$

++ An equation to find the deltas of a layer from the deltas of the next layer (the backpropagation step):

+$$ \delta^l_j = \sum_k w^{l+1}_{kj} \delta^{l+1}_k \sigma’(s^l_j) $$

++ An equation to find the bias derivatives from the deltas:

+$$ \frac{\partial J}{\partial b^l_j} = \delta^l_j $$

++ And an equation to find the weight derivatives from the deltas:

+$$ \frac{\partial J}{\partial w^l_{jk}} = a^{l-1}_k \delta^l_j $$

+These equations combined allow us to find the derivatives of a neural network, and in turn form the basis for a wide variety of neural network based algorithms.
+They find application in everything from helicopter auto-pilots, stock market prediction, disease diagnosis, and fraud detection.
+These are, of course, highly non-trivial applications so don't be worried if you don't understand these equations completely at first.
+True understanding will take time and practice with these equations.\*

-Much of this section was shamelessly lifted from the explanation of backpropagation Michael Nielsen gives in his great book [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/chap2.html).
+\*Much of this section was shamelessly lifted from the amazing explanation of backpropagation Michael Nielsen gives in his great book [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/chap2.html).
+As such, if you want more practice with the equations or want to read about backpropagation from a different perspective, we highly encourage you to check it out!

 {% endcapture %}
 {% include collapsible.html content=backprop title="Backpropagation"%}

 So far in this tutorial series we’ve talked about linear regression, logistic regression, the perceptron algorithm, and SVMs.
 These models are very effective and have solved some amazing problems.
 But at the same time, they are also very limited.
 For example linear regression requires the dataset to be, well, linear.
 And the perceptron algorithm and logistic regression can only draw a line through a dataset.
 Even SVMs are sensitive to what kernel is used.

-Neural networks, however, suffer from none of these problems.
-Their adaptability, effectiveness, and efficiency have singlehandedly transformed the machine learning world and effortlessly solved some of the most intractable problems that have stalled progress in many industries.
+Neural networks, however, gives us a framework that minimizes the drawbacks of these problems.
+Their adaptability, effectiveness, and efficiency have transformed the world and solved some of the most intractable problems that have stalled progress in many industries.
 Yet we know surprisingly little about this revolutionary tool.
-There is a lot of ongoing research into neural networks, but there are still huge swaths of unexplored territory that even a novice can explore.
+There is a lot of ongoing research into neural networks, and the coming years are sure to hold many more revolutionary discoveries.

 <script>